Convergence analysis and parameter estimation for the iterated Arnoldi-Tikhonov method

 \section{Computed examples}

 We apply the iAT regularization method to solve several ill-posed operator equations.
-Examples~\ref{ex1} and \ref{ex2} have previously been considered in \cite{ramlau2019}, while Example \ref{ex3} examines a 2D deblurring problem.
+Examples~\ref{ex1} and \ref{ex2} have previously been considered in~\cite{ramlau2019}, while Example \ref{ex3} examines a 2D deblurring problem.
 The numerical results compare Algorithm \ref{algo:AT} (the AT method) and Algorithm \ref{algo:itarntik} (the iAT method).
-All computations were carried out using MATLAB and about $15$ significant decimal digits.
+All computations were carried out using MATLAB R2024a and arithmetic with about $15$ significant decimal digits.

 The matrix $T_n$ takes on one of two forms: It either represents a discretization of an integral operator (as in Examples \ref{ex1} and \ref{ex2}) or serves as a model for a blurring operator (as in Example \ref{ex3}).
 The latter matrix also may be considered a discretized integral operator.
-The vector $x^{\dagger}_n\in\R^n$ is a discretization of the exact solution of \eqref{eq}.
+With a slightly abuse of notation, we let within this section $x^{\dagger}_n\in\R^n$ be the vector that is a discretization of the exact solution of~\eqref{eq}.
 Its image $y_n=T_nx_n^{\dagger}$ is presumed impractical to measure directly.
 Instead, we know an observable, noise-contaminated vector, $y_n^{\delta}\in\R^n$, that is obtained by adding a vector that models noise to $y_n$.
 Let the vector $e_n\in\R^n$ have normally distributed random entries with zero mean.
 We scale this vector

 to ensure a prescribed noise level $\xi>0$.
 Then we define